 The Royal Armouries Museum in the center of the Yorkshire city of Leeds brings medieval competition to life each spring during the International Jousting Festival, which welcomes thousands of spectators to the tilting yard to watch teams from around the world take part in this classic competition.

-Witness Medieval battles and war games between mounted armored nights or tour the stables, where you'll meet the heavy warhorses and armorers who ready them for battle.
+Witness medieval battles and war games between mounted armored nights or tour the stables, where you'll meet the heavy warhorses and the armorers who ready them for battle.
 In the past, teams have competed from the United Kingdom, United States, Canada, and Poland.
-There are several shows a day but they sell out fast so visit the website soon if you're keen to go.
+There are several shows a day but they sell out fast, so get your tickets soon if you're keen on going.

-Stop by Easter events at Blenheim Palace, one of 18th-century landscape architect Lancelot "Capability" Brown's finest works, to take in the manicured forests, naturalistic waterfalls, and serpentine manmade rivers on the grounds.
-Spring is the best time to visit and Blenheim always goes all out for Easter Weekend, all four days.
+Stop by to enjoy the Easter events at Blenheim Palace, one of 18th-century landscape architect Lancelot "Capability" Brown's finest works, and take in the manicured forests, naturalistic waterfalls, and manmade rivers on the grounds.
+Spring is the best time to visit and Blenheim always goes all out for all four days of Easter Weekend.

-If you're thirsty for a locally-made alcoholic beverage this Easter weekend, head out to the Kent village of Margate's Winter Gardens for the annual Thanet Easter Beer and Cider Festival on Friday and Saturday.
-The organizers, the Thanet chapter of the Campaign for Real Ale (CAMRA), promises this year will be better than ever, featuring over 200 kinds of beer, cider, and perry to taste as well as souvenir glasses, hot food, and a pub quiz with a 100-pound prize.
+If you're thirsty for a locally crafted alcoholic beverage this Easter weekend, head out to the Kent village of Margate's Winter Gardens for the annual Thanet Easter Beer and Cider Festival on Friday and Saturday.
+The organizers, the Thanet chapter of the Campaign for Real Ale (CAMRA), promise each year will be better than the last, with more than 200 kinds of beer, cider, and perry, a drink made from pears, to taste.
+There will also be souvenir glasses, hot food, and a pub quiz with a cash prize.